pathakshashank17/DSA/README.md

 - <a href="./Graph/DFS.cpp">Depth First Search</a>
 - <a href="./Graph/BFS.cpp">Breadth First Search</a>
 - <a href="./Graph/Dijsktra.cpp">Dijsktra</a>
-- <a href="./Graph/KruskalMethodOptimized.cpp">MST using Kruskal's method with DSU + Path compression + Union by rank</a>
+- <a href="./Graph/KruskalMethodOptimized.cpp">MST using Kruskal's method using DSU + Path compression + Rank union</a>

 <h2 id="tree">Tree</h2>